MooersLab/pymolsnips/README.md

 ```
 </details>

-Minpac is also a plugin manager for installing and managing plugins in *vim*.
+Minpac is also a plugin manager for installing and managing plugins in *Vim*.
-It requires *vim* 8 or newer.
+It requires *Vim* 8 or newer.
 Unfortunately, minpac does not update itself.
 Fortunately, there is a package you can add that will allow minpac to auto-update.
 This is discussed below in the minpac installation section.